Skip to content

 Benjamin Franklin’s view on helping the poor

 The politics of poverty play out at the national level in the complex welfare system and its programs.
 There are 13 large welfare programs, which include food, housing, and other aid.
 The politics of the federal government’s involvement with the poor began upon the nation’s founding.
 The view of the day was that welfare was not a proper function of the federal government.
-That changed in the 1930s during the great depression with the advent of the first program, Aid to Families with Dependent Children.
+That changed in the 1930s during the great depression with the advent of the first welfare program, Aid to Families with Dependent Children.
 More.

 Picture of government building depicting the poverty industrial complex.

 Today, the federal government’s role is vast and influential, leading to the creation of the poverty-industrial complex.
-This refers to the thousands of government employees and contractors living on the poor.
+This refers to the thousands of government employees and contractors making a living on programs for the poor.
 This includes large federal agencies and departments focused on food, housing, homelessness, energy, phones, addiction, school lunch, preschool, child care, and other services and aid.
 The vastness of the poverty industrial complex creates the worry that the system is more concerned about its existence than that of solving the poverty problem.

 We know a lot about poverty in the U.S. We know how to measure it and who is in it.
 But how to solve it has remained elusive.
 Since the 1960’s we have had a stubborn 10% of the population in poverty regardless of the expansion of welfare or plentiful jobs.
 We know poverty personally because we live in it or have worked hard to transcend it.
-But this vast experience across the nation seems to have no influence on the war on poverty at the federal level.
+However, this vast experience across the nation seems to have no influence on the war on poverty at the federal level.

 Collage of pictures on people and leaders fighting the war on poverty.

 We want our government to solve the poverty problem, which is unrealistic.
 The government can supply aid, but that can’t solve poverty alone.
 It can mask it.
-But it can’t be solved if it means moving people to financial independence.
+But it can’t be solved if that means moving people to financial independence.
 That requires those in poverty to obtain a primary education, work ethic, and make good life decisions.
 Those things don’t happen without personal guidance, care, and enthusiasm.
 The government doesn’t and can’t supply that.

 Americans have big hearts and don’t want anyone to live in poverty.
 Better yet, we want everyone to work hard and achieve financial independence.
 However, achieving that goal will require a different approach to the problem.
 The American people must step up and get involved, one person and family at a time.